2020 Water Meter Replacement Program

 Unlike gas and electric meters, most water meters in Glencoe are located inside the home.
 Only 2 percent of the water meters are located outside.
 Your water meter is likely located inside of your basement, utility closet or crawl space.

 How is the Village ensuring social distancing during the appointment?

-Due to concerns regarding the containment of COVID-19, the United Meters meter installers will be required to wear appropriate PPE (masks and gloves) as well as shoe covers when entering homes and businesses.
+Due to concerns regarding the containment of COVID-19, the United Meters meter installers will be required to wear face masks as well as shoe covers when entering homes and businesses.
 Based on the guidelines of the CDC, the meter installers will be required to report to the Village Public Works building for a temperature check at the beginning of each workday, following the same practice as the Village Public Works employees.
 Only one installer will enter the home and the appointment will be less than 30 minutes.
 Residents and business owners will receive additional instructions on how to maintain a safe distance from the work when scheduling their change-out appointment.

 Should I be concerned about exposure to radio frequency?

 While automated water meters will transmit water usage data wirelessly to the Village, they present no health or data security risks to the public.
 The water meter reading technology complies with the Federal Communication Commission’s (FCC) guidelines for fixed transmitters.
 The exposure time and duration to radio frequency from transmitters is far less than the radio frequency exposure from a cell phone or cordless phone.

 What happens if the period of time assigned for my water meter change-out appointment is not convenient for me?